Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A waxier form of pastel made by mixing powdered graphite or iron oxide with clay.
 Used for drawing in red or black.

-Polished copper and sometimes silvered copper used in the Netherlands, Italy and Germany.
+Polished copper and sometimes silvered copper were used in the Netherlands, Italy, and Germany.
 Copies on copper by Flemish artists were very popular in Spain in the 17th Century.

-An intaglio printing technique like etching and engraving.
+An intaglio printing technique, such as etching and engraving.

-Using a steel plate, which being much harder than copper can produce several thousand prints without the image blurring.
+Using a steel plate, which is much harder than copper, can produce several thousand prints without the image blurring.

 Process of scratching an image into a copper plate.
 Wax and acid are used to cut out the lines.